huggingface/blog/diffusers-2nd-month.md

 All of the previous features are very cool.
 As maintainers of open-source libraries, we know about the importance of high quality documentation to make it as easy as possible for anyone to try out the library.

 💅 Because of this, we did a Docs sprint and we're very excited to do a first release of our [documentation](https://huggingface.co/docs/diffusers/v0.3.0/en/index).
-This is a first version, so there are many things we plan to add (and contributions are always welcomed!).
+This is a first version, so there are many things we plan to add (and contributions are always welcome!).

 Some highlights of the docs: